It typically costs between 2-5% of the amount you’re borrowing to cover the closing costs of your refinance.

 So reducing your loan term is generally an option only to those with healthy cash flows and plenty of spare money at the end of each month.
 They stand to make big savings on the cost of their borrowing.

 For the rest of us, who find our household finances a continuing struggle, a refinance to a new 30-year term is usually our only choice.
 We have to prioritize making our monthly payments as affordable as possible over any long-term gains.
-And it’s fine to do that.Ready to refinance?
-Start here.
+And it’s fine to do that.Check your refinance rates.
+Start here (Nov 30th, 2022)

 3 tips to lower your refinance costs